 The 2010 Bonds are collateralized by the pledged receipts, property, and the revenues of the Hospital.
 The 2010 Bonds also impose certain restrictive covenants on the Corporation, for which noncompliance could cause accelerated demand for payment.
-The Corporation has agreed to comply with certain restrictive covenants, and in the opinion of management, the Corporation was in compliance with the aforementioned covenants as of June 30, 2013 and 2012.

 The Bonds are also subject to a put option which with at least 270 days prior written notice to the Borrower, whereby the Lender at its sole option may put any one or more of the Bonds to the Borrower as of July 1, 2020, and be paid the unpaid principal balance of such Bond or Bonds selected for such put option, plus interest accrued thereon to such put date.